khtran1/khtran1.github.io/cv.md

 Source code for projects can be found on my [Github](https://github.com/khtran1) or by request.

-### Financial Information eXchange Parser + Algorithmic Trader
+### Financial Information eXchange (FIX) Parser + Algorithmic Trader
-###### July 2024 | C++, Python
+###### July 2024 | C++, QuickFIX, Python

-* Working on an automatic algorithmic trading system utilizing the FIX protocol to receive real-time financial data
+* Working on an algorithmic trading system utilizing the FIX protocol to receive real-time financial data
-* Planned features include financial modelling and execution of low-latency trades
+* Planned features include financial modelling and automated execution of low-latency trades

 ### "Wave" - Social Mobile App